 - Historical National Average Processing Time for All USCIS Offices (USCIS)

 - How USCIS Estimates Application and Petition Processing Times (July 2018)

 USCIS SERVICES CENTERS AND FIELD OFFICES

-For your reference, we have included a link to various tables where you can access the immigration waiting times for the USCIS’ four Service Centers (California, Nebraska, Texas, and Vermont), the National Benefits Center, and the USCIS’ various field offices.
-Search the Field Offices for the USCIS’ 83 District Offices and Sub-offices to look up the processing times for (1) Applications for Adjustment of Status (I-485); (2) Work Authorization (I-765); (3) Advance Parole (I-131); (4)Naturalization (N-400) and other types of applications.
+We link to various tables where you can access the immigration waiting times for the USCIS’ Service Centers (California, Nebraska, Texas, and Vermont), the National Benefits Center, and the USCIS’ Field Offices.
+Search the Field Offices for the USCIS’ 83 District Offices and Sub-Offices to look up the processing times for (1) Applications for Adjustment of Status (I-485); (2) Work Authorization (I-765); (3) Advance Parole (I-131); (4)Naturalization (N-400) and other types of applications.
 To access your immigration waiting time, what you need to know is:

 - The office where your petition has been filed or transferred to

 - The date on which the petition was filed